dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 - **Generation**

-The generator (not a sperate layer, it's a decoder but step is generation because it generates output sentence) then looks at the context-adjusted state to determine which German word to output, and the context-adjusted state is passed back to the decoder so that it has an accurate sense of what it has already translated.
-The decoder repeats this process until it is done translating.
+<span class='saddlebrown'>The generator (not a sperate layer, it's a decoder but step is generation because it generates output sentence) then looks at the context-adjusted state to determine which German word to output, and the context-adjusted state is passed back to the decoder so that it has an accurate sense of what it has already translated.</span> The decoder repeats this process until it is done translating.
 This is a standard attentional encoder-decoder architecture for learning sequence to sequence tasks like machine translation.

 -generator_cove
 <p align="center">